 Tell us a little about yourself!

 I like to say I make wedding films for wild hearts in love.
 Why?
-Because I relate to the couples who have a thirst for adventure, exploring new roads, feeling the wind in their hair, and making the most of days spent together.
+For one reason, I relate to couples who have a thirst for adventure, exploring new roads, feeling the wind in their hair, and making the most of days spent together.

 While I never expected to be a wedding videographer, I am forever thankful this is what I do!
 I guess this was always exactly what I was supposed to do.
-Art, travel, and the mountains are my absolute passions, so the privilege of being able to combine all three in my work with couples is truly a dream come true.
+Art, travel, and the mountains are my absolute passions.
+The privilege of being able to combine all three in my work with couples is truly a dream come true.

 And the latest in my life is that I’m engaged too!
-My fiance and I are going through the same steps right now to plan our big day, and so it’s exciting to talk to my clients as I’m going through the same steps as them.
+My fiance and I are going through the same steps right now to plan our big day.
+That is why it’s exciting to talk to my clients as I’m going through the same steps as them.